Daring to Daydream with Illustrator Mimi Chao

 GR: What would be your advice to somebody who is afraid to defy their parents’ expectations?

->

-> What's really cool is that you can see it isn't just an art.
-I really love Chef's Table and many of those stories are very similar.
-I have friends who pursue more professional careers and they have a similar path too.
-Do you really care about this?
-Are you willing to put in the work to become good at it?
-In this day and age with social media and the Internet, as long as you're really good at what you do, you'll find a way forward.
-You can go to art school if you can, but it's expensive.
-From what I can tell, there's a potential for burnout.
-But at the same time, you're guided by incredible professionals and that's a huge bonus.
+You can see it isn't just in art.
+I love Chef's Table, and many of those stories are very similar.
+In this day and age with social media, you'll find a way forward if you're good at what you want to do.
+You can go to art school, but it's expensive.
+From what I can tell there's a potential for burnout.
+But at the same time, you're guided by incredible professionals.
 If you can't afford to go to art school, don't feel discouraged.
 There are so many ways to learn on your own now within illustration, design, photography, and even coding.
-There are so many ways to teach yourself.
 You just need to have self-motivation and the drive to do it.

->

-> GR: What’s next for you and your company Mimochai?
+GR: What’s next for you and your company Mimochai?

 MC: In the past few months I've been moving towards a more even balance between my freelance practice and building Mimochai.
 It's a challenge but it's also interesting to see them synergize; my most interesting freelance work now goes beyond illustration to also include creative direction with story development and character concepts.
 I really enjoy working at this big picture level.
 Similar with illustration, it happened organically where people saw that I was building story concepts for my personal projects and asked if I could help them do the same.
 It reaffirms my belief in doing your best work in what you love and putting it out there.